 For example- if a user wants to group Task 4 and Task 5 into the summary Task, a user can follow the given steps:

-Once you have made the task list for accomplishing targeted goals, you are supposed to link task with task relationships known as dependencies.
-For example - After completion of task 1, task 2 will start, these dependencies are referred to Links.
+you have made the task list for accomplishing targeted goals, you are supposed to link tasks with task relationships known as dependencies.
+For example - After completion of task 1, task 2 will start, these dependencies are referred to as Links.

 There are 4 types of task dependencies as mentioned below: